pjr/brassy-net/_drafts/decision-making-and-cutting-the-baby-in-half.md

 smaller job, before making a decision to enter in to a longer term higher-value agreement.

-Don't just want for reversibility to be present.
+Don't just hope for reversibility to be present.
 You can often introduce it.

 ## Reversibility and Agile